Cyfine/CT_Images/readme.md

 basically no limitation for Java version (jdk 1.8 or more), however, for jdk 1.8 on Linux, this program may not work properly due to other dependencies (The system-level dependencies used by the library).
 #### 2.2.2 Usage
-This program is designed with a command line user interface.
+This program has a command line interface.
+Syntax of commands as follows:
-Here are some usage for core command:
+##### load
 ```
 load [path] [header] [start index] [format]
 ```